-Our Risk Rating Process is based on the following chart, whereas both the frequency and severity (of potential injuries related to the task) increases, so too does the risk rating (indicating the likelihood of personal injury or accidents).
+Our Risk Rating Process is based on the following chart, whereas both the frequency and severity (of potential injuries related to the task or hazard) increases, so too does the risk rating (indicating the likelihood of personal injury or accidents).

-Our Risk Rating Threshold will be A - tasks with a high likelihood of personal injury of accidents.
+Our Risk Rating Threshold will be A - tasks or hazards with a high likelihood of personal injury or accidents.
+Threshold is determined based on the risk rating assigned before application of controls.

-Risk Rating: (Risk Rating takes into account the Frequency and Severity of the Hazard)

-Frequency

-Severity Low (Monthly) Medium (Weekly) High (Daily)

-Low C В В

-Medium С В Α

-High В Α Α

-С Low Risk: Low risk of injury or equi pment / prope erty damage. В Medium Risk: Medium risk of injury or equipment / property damage. Α High Risk: High risk of injury or equipment / property damage.
+Ris Risk Rating: (Risk Rating takes into account the Frequency and Severity of the Hazard) Frequency Severity Low Medium (Monthly) (Weekly) High (Daily) Low (First Aid/Minor Property Damage) С В В Medium (Medical Aid/Moderate Property / Damage) С В Α High (Critical Injury/High Property Dama ige) В А Α С Low Risk: Low risk of inj ury or equipm ent / property damage. В Medium Risk: Medium risk of injury or equipment / property damage. Α High Risk: High risk of in jury or equipm nent / property / damage.

-Risk assessments of the identified hazards must be completed before the start of any hask.
+Risk assessments of the identified hazards must be completed before the start of any task.
 A new or a re-assessment may be needed:

-- When equipment, material, substance or process is introduced or changed. - Upon any change in the Safety Management System that may affect the normal sequence of a job/task
+• When equipment, material, substance or process is introduced or changed.

+• Upon any change in the Safety Management System that may affect the normal sequence of a job/task